MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clean-up.md

 ## Remove the workspace

-In this task, you will remove the workspace you created in the first tutorial.
+In this task, you'll remove the workspace you created in the first tutorial.

 1. Ensure that the workspace you created in the [first tutorial](tutorial-create-workspace.md) is open.